DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/table-row-detail.md

 # TableRowDetail Plugin Reference

-Plugin that manages expanded state for a table row details and renders detail row.
+Plugin that manages the expanded state for table row details and renders a detail row.

 ## User Reference